developer-zebra/developer-zebra-site/src/mx/4-3/app-management/intentmgr/index.md

 ###Extra Data Items

-As previously explained, the Intent Feature Type allows you to specify up to 5 extra data items to attach to the Intent to be sent.
+As previously explained, the Intent allows you to specify up to five (5) extra data items to attach to the Intent to be sent.
 The set prompts and parm names used to specify each of the 5 extra data items are similar and documented below.

 ####Extra Types:
 ####(Extra 0 Type, Extra 1 Type, Extra 2 Type, Extra 3 Type, and Extra 4 Type)